truecharts/public/charts/enterprise/clusterissuer/docs/how-to.md

-# Cert-Manager Setup Guide
+# clusterissuer Setup Guide

-This guide will walk you through setting up `cert-manager`, certificate management for Kubernetes.
+This guide will walk you through setting up `clusterissuer`, certificate management for Kubernetes.

 ## Prerequisites